Get

 Image Credit: 123rf

 Kittens, coffee, and stockings are all things you need to stay warm this season.
-Find a pair of decorative stockings for your cat and be sure that they’re big enough for it to fit in fully.
+Find a pair of decorative stockings for your cat and be sure that they’re big enough for them to fit in fully.
 You can find Christmas stockings online or at any retail store during the holidays.

 7. Change the Viewpoint by fanpop